The Dangers of Mixing Percocet and Alcohol

 Mixing alcohol with any other intoxicating substances is very dangerous; however, mixing the prescription painkiller Percocet with alcohol presents some unique problems.
-Percocet is a combination of oxycodone, a Schedule II prescription opioid painkiller, and acetaminophen, an over-the-counter nonsteroidal anti-inflammatory drug (NSAID).
+Percocet is a combination of oxycodone, a Schedule II prescription opioid painkiller, and acetaminophen, an over-the-counter analgesic non-opioid pain reliever most commonly known in the U.S. as Tylenol.

 When taken as prescribed, this combination of painkillers is effective at treating moderate to severe pain after an injury, surgery, or illness.
 When a doctor prescribes Percocet, the intention is for short-term treatment; this drug is not intended to treat long-term, chronic pain.